nyawox/psilocybin/README.md

 # Psilocybin

-You can see the details of the layout [here](layout/README.md)
+This flake defaults to my own layout, but it can be also used to easily configure your own magic layout🪄⭐
-This flake can be also used to easily configure your own magic layout
+You can see the details of the default layout [here](layout/README.md)

 ## Usage

-This enables the psilocybin layout on your NixOS system
+This enables the default psilocybin layout on your NixOS system
 ```nix
   description = "Your NixOS configuration";